ifioklee/Sales-Data-Analysis-Using-Excel/README.md

 7. **Sales by Channel (Online vs. Retail)**
    Analyzes the contribution of online and retail channels to overall sales.

+8. **Average Discount by Product Category**
+   Analyzes the contribution of online and retail channels to overall sales.

 # Data

 # Project Structure